-He glanced again at the enormous number on the contract and felt panic rise from depths he didn’t even know existed, “What if I can’t live up to this?
+He returned to the enormous number on the contract and felt a panic rise from depths he didn’t even know existed, “What if I can’t live up to this?
 What if I can’t bring him to life?”

 “You’ve got this, O. But, hey, only one schizo at a time, right?
-That Jekyll and Hyde creep you’re working on can wait til this one’s filled our bank accounts.”
+That Jekyll and Hyde creep you’re working on can wait until this one fills our bank accounts.”
 He nodded, understood.
 “Good,” she said.
 “I arranged for a car.
 It’ll be here at eight sharp.
 Be ready!
 You’ve got the itinerary?”

 “The Algonquin, Paris Vendome, Holiday Inn Berlin, yada, yada, yada.”
 He tapped his noggin, “A steel trap.
 Nothing gets out.”

-Mandy, Oscar’s wife, entered his office from the hall, stepped around Bruno the golden retriever, and squeezed past her husband’s collection of Houston Astros memorabilia, including the prized José Altuve’s game-winning bat from the 2017 ALCS Game 6 trouncing of the Yankees.
-She handed Oscar his mail.
-“It’s a light day.
-Funny post card, though.
-Even looks like your handwriting — hey! a fan! — but with anything but your opinion,” she laughed darkly.
-“I’m leaving before you vent your rage on the innocent.”
-She stepped from the room with a grin and he found his way to the solid black postcard at the back of the stack.
+Mandy, Oscar’s wife, entered his office from the hall.
+She stepped around Bruno the golden retriever, squeezed past her husband’s collection of Houston Astros memorabilia, including the prized José Altuve’s game-winning bat from the 2017 ALCS Game 6 trouncing of the Yankees, and handed Oscar his mail, “It’s a light day.
+Funny postcard, though.
+Even looks like your handwriting — hey! a fan! — but with anything but your opinion.”
+She laughed darkly, “I’m leaving before you vent your rage on the innocent.”
+She stepped from the room, and he found his way to the solid black postcard at the back of the stack.
 He turned it over, read its message, and laughed; his wife had been right.

 “What’s so funny?”
 Heidi asked.
 He handed her the postcard.
 “What’s Event Horizon?”